DhruvSawarkar/WeatherApp/README.md

 ## Notes & possible extensions

-- The free OpenWeatherMap tier doesn't include the "One Call" API, so daily forecasts are derived by aggregating the 3-hour/5-day forecast into per-day min/max — accurate enough for a 5-day outlook without a paid plan.
-Swap in One Call 3.0 in `WeatherApiService`/`WeatherMapper` for hourly-for-48h and 8-day daily data if you have that plan.
+-The free OpenWeatherMap tier doesn't include the "One Call" API, so daily forecasts are derived by aggregating the 3-hour/5-day forecast into per-day min/max.
+Swap in One Call 3.0 for hourly-for-48h and 8-day daily data with a paid plan.

-- Widget/notification-based "always visible" weather, WorkManager-based periodic background sync (for when the app isn't open), and a Room-backed multi-city cache are natural next additions — the Clean Architecture split (repository interface + DTOs isolated in `data/`) makes each of those a contained change.
+-WorkManager-based periodic background sync (for when the app isn't open), a home-screen widget, and a Room-backed multi-city cache are natural next additions.